-The online seminar will include daily sessions addressing a common theme.
-The seminar will also include the ever-popular legal advocacy update, meetings for in-house and state association counsel, and networking opportunities.
+The online seminar included daily sessions addressing a common theme.
+The seminar will included the ever-popular legal advocacy update, meetings for in-house and state association counsel, and networking opportunities.

 1 – 4:30 p.m. daily

 The School Law Landscape Under the Biden Administration

 COSA welcomed very special guest Anurima Bhargava, who joined a panel discussion with NSBA Chief Legal and Advocacy Officers Francisco Negrón and Chip Slaven, and COSA all-star moderator Jay Worona, for insights and predictions about the new Biden Administration’s impact on public school policies.
 Ms. Bhargava, who served as Chief of the Educational Opportunities Section of the Civil Rights Division at the U.S. Department of Justice from 2010-2016, offered the insider perspective as the panelists discussed the K-12 education priorities of the new administration including funding streams, changes to the “new” Title IX sexual harassment rule, participation of transgender athletes in school-sanctioned sports, and other considerations for school districts as they prepare for the 2021-2022 school year.